LITM Pop Picks Tunes That You Can Chill With Brought To You By Farbod, Trey Ewald, Claudia Balla and More!

 3. proFESSional - In The City

-" by proFESSional is a hard-hitting, unapologetic hip-hop track that encapsulates the urban grind and survival on the street level.
-It has a forceful beat and biting lyrics that make it a anthem for the person who toils to pay the bills in the city.
+" by proFESSional is a hard-hitting, unapologetic and energetic track that encapsulates the urban grind and survival on the street level.
+It has a forceful beat and biting lyrics that make it an anthem for the person who toils to pay the bills in the city.

 The lines are laden with vivid imagery. proFESSional's flow is constant, switching between hyperactive explosions of verse and introspective pauses in which the listener can get lost in the narrative.

-The song leans on heavy bass and subtle synths, with a dark mood that reflects the tensions of city life.
+The song leans on heavy guitar and subtle synths, with a dark mood reflecting city life's tensions.
 The hook is catchy and foreboding, reflecting the dual nature of ambition and danger.

-Kendrick Lamar or J. Cole listeners will appreciate "In The City" due to lyrical sophistication and narrative ability. proFESSional proves himself to be a virtuoso at crafting songs that are as clever as they are cruel.
+If you’re into rock music, YOU WILL LOVE "In The City" due to its lyrical sophistication and narrative ability. proFESSional proves himself to be a virtuoso at crafting songs that are as clever as they are cruel.

 4. Matare - The Siren